Quick navigation — Rice Lake fishing guide:

 Buy online before you arrive, or pick one up at any local bait shop or Canadian Tire.
 Don’t fish without one — conservation officers do check.

-Where to fish on Rice Lake
+Where Are the Best Spots to Fish on Rice Lake?

 A few spots that consistently produce: